-Linga Sharîra.
+Linga Sharira.
 The "body," i.e., the aerial symbol of the body.
-This term designates the döppelganger or the "astral body" of man or animal... the reflection of the man of flesh.
-It is born before and dies or fades out, with the disappearance of the last atom of the body.
+Designates the dopple-ganger or "astral body" of man or animal...reflection of the man of flesh.
+Born before and dies or fades out, with disappearance of last atom of the body.

 Loka.
 A region, place; also applied to the world, or even the universe.
-In metaphysics, a world, sphere or plane . . .
+In metaphysics, a world, sphere or plane...
+(G. of S. T.)

-Extract from G. of S.T.